 Substances found in the environment have been used medicinally ever since we learned that what we ate, drank or applied to our skin affected our bodies.
 The majority of these have been derived from plants.

-Chinese medicine is one of the most advanced herbal medicine traditions in the world, which involves precise prescriptions that support a person at the individual level based on their strengths, weaknesses, and careful differentiation of their symptoms.
-Many Chinese herbs have contributed to modern medicine and continue to be a source of inspiration for medical research.
+Chinese medicine is one of the most advanced herbal medicine traditions in the world.
+It uses combinations of herbs whose combined effects are more powerful than single herbs alone.
+These precisely formulated prescriptions support a person at the individual level based on their strengths, weaknesses, and careful differentiation of their symptoms.

-In today's largely unregulated market, it is important that the herbalist you consult is competent and the herbs are obtained from reliable sources.
-The Herbmark is a kite mark of quality that enables members of the public to choose a herbalist who meets the strict criteria of the European Herbal and Traditional Medicine Practitioners Association.
+Herbmark is a kite mark of quality that enables members of the public to choose a herbalist who meets the strict criteria of the European Herbal and Traditional Medicine Practitioners Association, ensuring safe, professional advice and supplies in an industry that is largely unregulated in the UK.

 Acupuncture usually includes moxibustion heat therapy to stimulate points in the combined term 针灸, (Zhen Jiu - Needling & Burning).